AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from iCon
+Clears all entries from iCon.

 Format: `clear`